ser-hub/spendscout/README.md

 ## Usage

 1. Register a new account and log in.
-2. Add your expenses, specifying the name, tag, amount, currency and date.
+3. Add your expenses, specifying the name, tag, amount, currency and date.
-3. Explore different features such as reports and tags to manage your expenses effectively.
+4. Explore different features such as reports and tags to manage your expenses effectively.

+  - Test accounts:

+      email: test1testov@email.com, test2testov@email.com, test3testov@email.com

+      password: 123456tT* (all accounts have the same password)

 ## Color Reference